Montreal · Los Angeles — Director / Writer / Producer

 IMDb ↗ Instagram ↗

-Aisling is represented by Raquelle David at New Story Entertainment and attorney Katherine McClure at Hansen, Jacobson, Teller, Hoberman, Newman, Warren, Richman, Rush, Kaller, Gellman, Meigs & Fox, and Drew MacKenzie at Great North Artists in Canada.
+Aisling is represented by Raquelle David at New Story Entertainment, attorney Katherine McClure at Hansen Jacobson Teller Hoberman, and Drew MacKenzie at Great North Artists in Canada.
+She is a dual Canadian and UK citizen.

 Press Headshot